 General safety rules that can help you avoid injury are:

-▪ Only approved PPE with the MAREK logo is allowed on company projects.
-If you have a question regarding an item please consult with your local office.
+Only approved PPE with Marek logo is allowed on company projects, if you have a question regarding an item please consult with your local office.
 Not being familiar with company policy is not an excuse or approval to use any item without previous approval.

 o Orange Safety Vest